risingwavelabs/risingwave/docs/mv-on-mv.md

 ## Drop mview online

-Assume that we already have three materialized views mv1, mv2, and mv3. mv2 and mv3 are on top of mv1, so mv1 is not allowed to be dropped.
+Assume that we already have three materialized views mv1, mv2, and mv3. mv2 and mv3 are on top of mv1, so **mv1 is not allowed to be dropped**.

 The full process of drop mv3 is: